pghvlaans/sbotools/ChangeLog/index.md

   * Use a temporary staging directory with the real source files when building
     * Thanks to leoctrl for reporting a symlink-related bug
   * Added `File::Copy::Recursive` to *ThirdParty*
+  * Added *SBO_HOME/manual_downloads* for stowing manual downloads
+    * Thanks to dchmelik and shamefulCake1 for the feedback about managing manual downloads.

 * 4.1.4 - 2026-05-06
   * *sbofind*: Do not match "No tags found" in `TAGS.txt`